pengsun/matconvnet/README.md

 ## Install
 1. Follow the original instructions for setup, which compiles the mex code, add to path the directory `./matlab`.
-2. Add the `./matlab_dag` directory to path by typing
+2. Add the `./matlab_dag` directory to path by running
 ``` matlab
 dag_path.add();
 ```